 We currently have no sales, marketing or distribution capabilities in any country and have no experience in marketing products.
-We intend to develop an inhouse marketing organization and sales force, which will require significant capital expenditures, management resources and time.
+We intend to develop an in-house marketing organization and sales force, which will require significant capital expenditures, management resources and time.
 We will have to compete with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and sales personnel.

-If we are unable or decide not to establish internal sales, marketing and distribution capabilities, we will pursue collaborative arrangements regarding the sales and marketing of our product candidates, if licensed.
+If we are unable or decide not to establish internal sales, marketing and distribution capabilities, we will pursue collaborative arrangements regarding the sales and marketing of our product candidates, if approved.
 However, there can be no assurance that we will be able to establish or maintain such collaborative arrangements, or if we are able to do so, that they will have effective sales forces.
 Any revenue we receive will depend upon the efforts of such third parties, which may not be successful.
-We may have little or no control over the marketing and sales efforts of such third parties and our revenue from product sales may be lower than if we had commercialized our product candidates ourselves.
-We also face competition in our search for third parties to assist us with the sales and marketing efforts of our product candidates.
+We may have little or no control over the marketing and sales efforts of such third parties and our revenue from product sales may be lower than if we had commercialized approved product ourselves.
+We also face competition in our search for third parties to assist us with the sales and marketing efforts of any products for which we receive approval.